alecsmrekar/tcp-facade/README.md

 ## TCP Connection Facade in C
 This is a simple collections of methods that allows a user to establish a network with a remote machine via TCP.
 The program can operate in either server or client mode.

 `main.c` showcases how the library can be used.
+Run it with:

 #### Server mode
 For running a server, you only need to specify which port number the socket should be bound to.
 The method is: